Weekly Meditation Classes

 Chanting the divine name allows all systems of our body to become entrained to expanded consciousness.
 Chanting facilitates the opening of the heart and the awakening of the inner energy of meditation.
 We join with others in a powerful way which is non-social, non-personal and non-egoic.
 Profoundly nourishing and rejuvenating, this class provides a weekly boost, not only strengthening the immune system, but also revealing our deeper nature, conferring immunity for the mind-created suffering of samsara.
 After chanting we meditate, allowing the expanded energy to unfold within.
 For more information on chanting click here.

-ON-GOING REGULAR CLASSES – OPEN
+ON-GOING REGULAR CLASSES BY INVITATION ONLY – OPEN

-Tues 12:15-1:15 PM
+Tues 12:00-1:00 PM

 This ongoing weekly class, which includes practice and discussion, is by invitation only and is meant for those who plan to attend every week (with occasional exceptions).